 This British organization offers practical guidance for those who are not yet familiar with the principles of information literacy.
 Among other things, useful information sheets (flyers) are available for download.

-Swisscovery is the new portal of the Swiss university libraries to search their catalogues and access their digital resources.
+Swisscovery is the portal of the Swiss university libraries to search their catalogues and access their digital resources.

 The Higher Education Forum on Digitization offers a detailed report on data literacy (PDF) that includes useul definitions and recommendations.